GuilhermeBley/Bl.Fat.Samples/readme.md

 # Fat Sample Android

 This project was created just for studying purposes.
-The context is a development of a mobile app about restaurant catalog.
+The context is a mobile app about restaurant catalog.
 This learning involves:
 - Android mobile app development
 - API Integration